stv0g/xilinx-hw-server-docker/README.md

 ### Docker-Compose

-Copy the docker-compose.yml file from this repo to your target's working directory (RasperryPi -> /home/user/) and run
+Copy the docker-compose.yml file from this repo to your target's working directory (Raspberry Pi -> `/home/user/`) and run

 ```bash
 docker-compose up -d